charliewilliams/ShapeNote/Pods/Instructions/README.md

 ```

 ### Manually
-If you rather stay away from both Cocoapods and Carthage, you can also install Instructions manually, with the cost of managing updates yourself.
+If you rather stay away from both CocoaPods and Carthage, you can also install Instructions manually, with the cost of managing updates yourself.

 #### Embedded Framework
 1. Drag the Instructions.xcodeproj into the project navigator of your application's Xcode project.